rahul619anand/distributed-lock-zookeeper/README.md

 ZooKeeper is a distributed, open-source coordination service for distributed applications As Zookeeper data model is styled after the familiar directory tree structure of file systems they are most suited for this.
-I provide here a lock implementation (i.e. ZookeeperDistributedLock), using zookeeper proposed guidelines
+I provide here a custom lock implementation (i.e. ZookeeperDistributedLock), using zookeeper proposed guidelines

 ### Steps